 Upgrade in the park.

-Buy Front of the Line for special events such as Universal’s Halloween Horror Nights.
-Horror Nights draws scary huge crowds, and some of the most popular attractions can have waits that last two to four hours!
-We have been there without the pass and it is frustrating.
-We have also been there with the pass and we were able to hop through every maze, ride and the Terror Tram, so that pass was well worth it.
-They limit Front of the Line passes, which sell out early, so if you plan to attend Horror Nights make sure to buy early and be sure to get a Front of the Line pass for each member in your party.
+Buy Universal Express for special events such as Universal’s Halloween Horror Nights.
+We cannot stress this enough.
+Halloween Horror Nights draws scary huge crowds.
+Some of the most popular attractions can have waits that last two to four hours!
+We have been there without the pass, and it is frustrating.
+We have also been there with the pass and were able to hop through every maze and ride.
+The pass was well worth it!
+It's really the only way to do Halloween Horror Nights.

-The Front of the Line pass at Universal Studios Hollywood is a great way to help you manage your time in the park, and make sure that you have enough time to experience everything in the park at least once.
-With the time saving that comes with the pass, you can hit your favorite attractions a second time.
-It also frees up your time so you can relax and enjoy the sights of the parks, take photos, meet characters, enjoy your meals, shop for treats, and explore Universal City Walk.
-Buying the pass buys peace of mind because you know you can get it all in, and that equals good family value.
+The Universal Studios Hollywood Express Pass is a great way to help you manage your day.
+The Express Pass will allow you to experience everything in the park at least once.
+With the time savings that comes with the pass, you can hit your favorite attractions a second time.
+It also allows you to relax and enjoy more of the sights, take photos, see shows, meet characters, enjoy your meals, calmly sip Butterbeer, shop for treats and explore Universal CityWalk.
+Buying the Universal Studios Hollywood Express Pass buys peace of mind.
+That way, you know you can get it all in, and that equals a good family value.

 Did you know the Frog Family offers discount tickets to Southern California attractions?
-You'll find discounts on Universal Studios Hollywood tickets as well as more tickets for Universal and other Los Angeles and San Diego attractions.
+You'll find discounts on Universal Studios Hollywood tickets, as well as more tickets for Universal and other Los Angeles and San Diego attractions.